 The feelings that participants had about their working environment were found to be all encompassing.
 If the disliked the office environment, they disliked the tasks they were asked to carry out and also the company that was hosting the office.

 Robert Sommer, a psychologist from the University of California, spent years studying and comparing “hard” and “soft” architectural spaces.
 Hard spaces included areas where windows would not open, lighting and air conditioning could not be adjusted or chairs were bolted to the floor.
 Essentially, these areas were representatives of prisons.
 However, these types of factors are now frequently seen in schools, public places and offices.
 Repeatedly, Sommer found that having scope for autonomy in choices affecting your environment, such as adding pictures to the wall, increased happiness, satisfaction and productivity.

 There’s still a way to go

 Despite these studies, control over working environments by employees is still seen globally.
 In late 2006, HMRC staff were instructed to remove items such as photographs or momentos from their desks.
 At BHP Billiton in Australia, staff were trained in keeping a tidy desk by way of an 11-page manual.
-Examples of policies in the clear desk manual included: nothing other than computer equipment and ergonomic aids on the desk with the addition of a single A5 photo frame.
+Examples of policies in the clear desk manual included: nothing other than computer equipment and ergonomic aids on the desk, with the addition of a single A5 photo frame.
 No plants.
 An award is allowed, but only if swapped for the photo frame.

-Raising awareness about both the quality of the office environment and the autonomy that staff have over their own and shared work space is important for two reasons.
-One, it benefits employers in a multitude of ways – staff satisfaction increases and thus so does staff retention and productivity.
+Raising awareness about both the quality of the office environment and the autonomy that staff have over their personal and shared work space is important for two reasons.
+One, it benefits employers in a multitude of ways – staff satisfaction increases and thus, so does staff retention and productivity.
 Two, it benefits the health and well being of staff which can only be a good thing for individuals and businesses alike.